microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/adaptive-dialog/21.AdaptiveBot-declarative/README.md

 	```

 # To try this sample
-- In a terminal, navigate to `samples/csharp_dotnetcore/adaptive-dialog/20.EchoBot-declarative`
+- In a terminal, navigate to `samples/csharp_dotnetcore/adaptive-dialog/21.AdaptiveBot-declarative`
     ```bash
     # change into project folder
-	cd # EchoBot
+	cd # AdaptiveBot
     ```
 - Run the bot from a terminal or from Visual Studio, choose option A or B.